strimzi/proposals/075-auto-rebalancing-cluster-scaling.md

 It is also worth mentioning that a "template" `KafkaRebalance` custom resource doesn't add much complexity to the operator in terms of watching, reacting and processing.
 The `KafkaRebalanceAssemblyOperator` is just going to ignore such a resource when it's created, updated or deleted.
-It can be only referenced by an actual `KafkaRebalance` custom resource so its creation doesn't trigger any action by the operator.
+It can be only referenced by an "actual" `KafkaRebalance` custom resource so its creation doesn't trigger any action by the operator.
-The operator only reads the "template" `KafkaRebalance` custom resource and generates a new corresponding actual `KafkaRebalance` custom resource when the cluster is being scaled.
+The operator only reads the "template" `KafkaRebalance` custom resource and generates a new corresponding "actual" `KafkaRebalance` custom resource when the cluster is being scaled.

 ### Extending the `Kafka.status` field with auto-rebalancing related state